 Of course, the amount of money held in escrow becomes essential.
 The more money that is held, the least likely the buyer will be to walk away from it.
 In many places across the country, the typical escrow deposit is 5% of the sales price.

 If one buyer is only putting into escrow 2 percent and another buyer is putting in 5%, all other things being equal, the 5% buyer is more attractive.

 Some sellers can wait indefinitely to sell their home, while others need to do it as fast as humanly possible.
 Most are somewhere in between.
 You need to know where you are on this spectrum.
 What are you planning to do once the home sells?
 Are you going to go and buy another one immediately, rent, travel?

-The ability to close within a specific time frame is going to be vital if you need to finish the sale and move on.
+The ability to close within a specific time frame will be vital if you need to finish the sale and move on.
 It may be more important than the price.
 Closing dates are typically one of the most critical terms in a real estate contract.

-The closing date could become a critical aspect especially if you are buying and selling a house at the same time.
-You may be trying to time you sell and buy for the same day, so you don’t have a double move.
-Many sellers hate the thought of putting their things into storage and with good reason – it’s a pain in the ass!
+The closing date could become a critical aspect, especially if you are buying and selling a house at the same time.
+You may be trying to time your sell and buy for the same day, so you don’t have a double move.
+Many sellers hate the thought of putting their things into storage, and with good reason – it’s a pain in the ass!

 You might, in fact, consider taking a little less for your home if a buyer can meet your desired closing date.

 A buyer can attempt to put in all sorts of contingencies into a contract.
 While you may get a great offer, you may also discover that the buyer requires you to do A, B, and C before you get your money once you read through the agreement.

 Do you want to go through the hassle of meeting these requests?
 Or, do you want to take less money and get the sale over with?